shrimy/shrimy/README.md

 #### 🌐 HTML, CSS, JavaScript
 - Basic knowledge acquired through a web development project
 - Built and styled a functional website

+#### 🔄 Git
+- Version control and collaborative development
+- Experience with repositories, branching, merging, and resolving conflicts

 ### 🎯 To Learn & Work On
 - 🛠️ Expanding knowledge in various areas of Python programming